eschleining/RESTJsonSort/README.md

 To run the client it is enough to execute the RESTSortClient.jar from the same working directory that the "config.json" is in: java -jar RESTSortClient.jar

-Source code:

-The source code for the server application is included in the "RESTSortServer.war" file ("/WEB-INF/classes/server/JSONPOSTServer.java").

-The client source code is inside the RESTSortClient-Source.jar archive ("/client/JSONPOSTClient.java)".

-The file "RESTSortHelper-Source.jar" contains the source code for the Helper class that is contained in both the client and the server executables (war and jar), it wraps a method to create a java List from a JSONArray.